About this listing

-A relaxed studio apartment with a full kitchen, comfortable double bed and private tropical garden.
-Delicious breakfast supplied.
-Tucked away in a traditional Balinese village.
+"An Introvert's Paradise".
+A relaxed, light-filled studio apartment with kitchen, comfortable double bed and private tropical garden.
+Delicious breakfast.
+Tucked away in Balinese village.
 Close to Ubud but away from the bustle (ten minutes drive).

 A comfortable, furnished apartment with a comfortable double bed.